Nisarg3/rfid-and-otp-based-locker-/README.md

 # rfid-and-otp-based-locker-

-This Project is  baseed on RFID-scanner and GSM-module.
+This Project is  based on RFID-scanner and GSM-module.

 In these project tools used are as follow:-